 If you wanted a traditional 60/40 mix, you would simply direct 60% of your contributions to a stock fund and 40% to a bond fund.
 Or you could be more aggressive and use a 70/30 mix or even more in equities.

 "It's not very difficult to create a diversified and balanced portfolio with the funds in most plans," Benz says.
 "It could be the next-best option for someone trying to find their way in a 401(k) plan without a lot of information."

-A couple of solid equities index funds you're likely to find are the Vanguard Institutional Index Fund (VINIX) and the Fidelity Spartan 500 Index.
+A couple of solid equities funds you may find in your plan include the Vanguard Institutional Index Fund (VINIX) and the Fidelity Spartan 500 Index (FXSIX).

-Both are low-cost funds designed to track the performance of the S&P 500 and give you exposure to the broad stock market.
+Both of these are low-cost funds designed to track the performance of the S&P 500 and provide exposure to the broad stock market.

-Other popular bond and equities funds, including the Fidelity Contrafund, Vanguard Total Bond Market Index and Vanguard 500 Index, have all produced great returns in recent years.
+Other popular bond and equities funds, including the Fidelity Contrafund, Vanguard Total Bond Market Index and Vanguard 500 Index, have all produced solid returns in recent years.

 Consider that if you invested $5,000 annually for 30 years and averaged a 6% return with a 1% management fee, you'd pay $71,000 in fees during that time.

-But if you earned the same return from a fund with a 0.25% management fee, you'd only have paid $19,000.
+But if you managed to earn the same return from a fund with a 0.25% management fee, you'd only pay $19,000 in fees.

-As you can see from the chart, there are lots of funds that earned average annual returns of 9%, or even 10%, over the past five years with expenses well under 1% a year.
+As you can see from the chart, there are lots of funds that earned healthy average annual returns over the past five years, despite 2016's mixed record, with expenses well under 1% a year.

 That's the combination you want to look for — a history of solid returns with low expenses.